MrAta/mrata.github.io/_pages/about.md

 I graduated from Sharif University of Technology in 2017 with a BS in Computer Engineering where I worked on performance evaluation of modern storage systems.

-For more information you can see me CV [here](https://mrata.github.io/files/ata-cv.pdf).
+For more information you can see my CV [here](https://mrata.github.io/files/ata-cv.pdf).

 ### Recent News